hazemessamm/ares/README.md

 ### Pretrained checkpoints

-All six checkpoints are on the Hub at [**huggingface.co/HazemLab**](https://huggingface.co/HazemLab):
+All five checkpoints are on the Hub at [**huggingface.co/HazemLab**](https://huggingface.co/HazemLab):

 | Checkpoint | Routing | MoE placement | Steps | ProteinGym |